Financial services guide

 We earn between 0% and 30% of the base premium you pay.
 We also charge you a fee for our services.

 We receive 100% of the income generated by our clients.
 If there is a refund of premium owed to you because of an alteration or cancellation of a policy we will retain any fee or commission previously earned.
+A broker service fee may also be charged to process any alteration or cancellation.

 Our employees that will assist you with your insurance needs will be paid a market salary.
+They may receive bonuses payable based on performance criteria.

 During the course of our business we may receive non-monetary remuneration from insurers, underwriters or third parties.
 This may include but is not limited to; access to technology platforms and I.T. support, education and training, event sponsorship, and marketing assistance.
 We will not accept any non-monetary remuneration where doing so could reasonably be expected to influence the advice we provide to you.